 Definition: Not centralizing logs or lacking real-time observability.

-Use Case: During an outage, logs were only available via kubectl logs
+Use Case: During an outage, logs were only available via kubectl logs and couldn’t be queried historically.

 Why It's an Anti-Pattern: Makes troubleshooting slow and reactive.